terencezl/terencezl.github.io/_posts/2023-06-06-a-week-of-pyo3-rust-numpy.md

 32/32 [00:01<00:00, 24.38it/s]
 ```

-## Closing Words
+## Closing Thoughts

-Before being able to write Rust extensions, I always resorted to workarounds, like using process workers to unlock multicore usage, and paying for their overheads.
-For this specific task, it used to take me **three full days** to ingest billions of entries into a database, and I needed to do it many times for experimentation.
-Now, it can be a little of over one day, much faster turnaround, leading to more active experimentation loops and bigger findings.
+Before being able to write Python extensions in Rust, I always resorted to workarounds, like using process workers to unlock multicore usage, and paying for their overheads.
+For this specific task, it used to take me **three full days** to ingest tens of billions of entries into a database, and I needed to do it many times for experimentation.
+Now, it can be as short as one single day, a much faster turnaround, leading to more active experimentation loops and bigger findings.
 I have finally found a powerful alternative, embracing the full potential of performance computing with the mighty combo - Python and Rust.
 I know for a fact this is going to be the start of something special, and hope you feel the same.

 -----
 [^1]: [Making Python 100x faster with less than 100 lines of Rust](https://ohadravid.github.io/posts/2023-03-rusty-python/)